-Chlamydia is among the most widespread sexually transmitted diseases (STDs) affecting the fifteen to twenty-four year old age set.
-One in ten sexually active youth are reported to be afflicted with Chlamydia.
+Chlamydia is among the most widespread sexually transmitted diseases (STDs) affecting the fifteen to twenty-four-year-old age set.
+One in ten sexually active youth is reported to be afflicted with Chlamydia.
 Compared to other of the STIs it is the most popular in the United Kingdom.
 The reason behind this is probably because of its ‘silent nature’.

 Why Test For Chlamydia

 - Check whether signs and symptoms of a sexually transmitted disease (STI) originate from a Chlamydia infection.